 Now, while they’re very different, Pardot and Salesforce Campaigns can be integrated!
 And while your Pardot prospect record will still show which Campaign originally brought a marketing-sourced prospect in, you can then also see their ongoing Campaign activity and engagement in Salesforce.
 Your Pardot prospects can be added into Salesforce Campaigns through Completion Actions and Automation Rules, and you can also pull Salesforce Campaign members into Dynamic Lists using the ‘Prospect CRM Campaign’ criteria.

 Let’s say you run an event and want to report on its success.
 To do this, you’ll need to create a Salesforce Campaign in Salesforce and tick it as Active.
 After this, you’ll create a landing page in Pardot which people will have to fill in to register.
 While setting that up, you’ll add a Completion Action on the landing page form which adds them to the Salesforce Campaign once they’ve filled it out.
 Et voilà!

-So there we have it!
-This was actually a question that we get asked by a lot by our clients, and is the kind of feedback that helps us decide which content will be most useful to you guys.
+So, there we have it.
+This was actually a question that we get asked by a lot by our customers, and is the kind of feedback that helps us decide which content will be most useful to you guys.
 Comment below if you’ve got a question about Pardot or Salesforce!
-We’d love to create a blog about it for you.
+We’d love to create a blog post about it for you.